Implementing Cloud-enabled Management (CEM) behind a load balancer

 Can we use a proxy between the agent and the gateway?

-Currently, starting with ITMS 7.6 and later some guidance has been provided under 178549 "How to configure F5 BIG-IP Local Traffic Manager to work with the ITMS Cloud-enabled Management traffic?".
+Currently, starting with ITMS 7.6 and later some guidance has been provided under Configure F5 BIG-IP Local Traffic Manager to work with the ITMS Cloud-enabled Management traffic.

-If CEM agent is trying to connect to an internet gateway, it will not connect to proxy if a gateway is not visible directly, it will try connecting to the gateway only.
-If CEM agent is trying to connect directly to SMP then it may try connecting to the proxy if SMP is not visible directly.
+If CEM agent is trying to connect to an Internet Gateway, it will not connect to proxy if the Internet Gateway is not visible directly, but it will try connecting to the Internet Gateway only.
+If the CEM agent is trying to connect directly to NS then it may try connecting to the proxy if the NS is not visible directly.

-But for persistent connections, you can set a proxy before the Internet gateway, although it does not help much now when we still need HTTP/HTTPS requests to get the packages.
-The persistent connection should be able to handle a proxy in the middle even when there is an Internet gateway handling the requests.
+For persistent connections, you can set a proxy before the Internet Gateway, although it does not help much now as we still need HTTP/HTTPS requests to get the packages.
+The persistent connections should be able to handle a proxy in the middle even when there is an Internet Gateway handling the requests.